marksparkza/jschon/docs/tutorial/jsonschema.rst

 The `metaschema_uri` parameter resolves to a :class:`~jschon.vocabulary.Metaschema` object, which provides the new :class:`~jschon.jsonschema.JSONSchema` instance with :class:`~jschon.vocabulary.Keyword` classes for each of its keywords.
-The metaschema URI may be parameterized, as above, or it may be provided using the ``"$schema"`` keyword:
+The meta-schema URI may be parameterized, as above, or it may be provided using the ``"$schema"`` keyword:

 >>> int_schema = JSONSchema({